5 Common Budget Sources for Your Jail Facility

 4. Grant Funding

 Grant funding is often a method for specialized projects to help achieve a specific goal.
-Currently there are funds available to prevent the spread of COVID-19 in detention facilities, which is an excellent funding option to enhance your inmate and staff interactions.
+Currently, there are funds available to prevent the spread of COVID-19 in detention facilities, which is an excellent funding option to enhance your inmate and staff interactions.
 When you have digitized all interactions between inmates and staff, you will have a great tool available for contract tracing, special status awareness, quarantine precautions, and providing enhanced medical services with programmed reminders for medications and treatments.

 5. Medical Provider

-Medical provider contracts are typically the most expensive contract or expense for a facility, but are a critical service.
-Adding an enhanced documentation service like an electronic medical record or medication management software is an excellent investment to enhance accountability and efficiency of medical services.
+Medical provider contracts are typically the most expensive contract or expense for a facility but are a critical service.
+Adding an enhanced documentation service like an electronic medical record or medication management software is an excellent investment to enhance the accountability and efficiency of medical services.
 However, the key in detention lawsuits is usually from lack of medical care.